Good Reduction of K3 Surfaces: K3 surfaces and their models

 Next, let ${{\cal X}}'_2\to{\cal X}$ be the blow-up of the 4 singular points of the special fiber.
 Then, $\imath$ extends to ${{\cal X}}'_2$, and the special fiber is the union of 4 divisors $E_i$ with the minimal desingularization $X_p'$ of the special fiber of ${\cal X}$.
 The fixed locus of $\imath$ on $X'_p$ is the union of the four $(-2)$-curves of the resolution.
-Moreover, we can find isomorphisms $E_i\cong\PP^1\times\PP^1$ such that $\imath$ acts by interchanging the two factors.
+Moreover, there exist isomorphisms $E_i\cong\PP^1\times\PP^1$ such that $\imath$ acts by interchanging the two factors.
 Thus, the quotient ${\cal X}_2'/\imath$ is a model of $Y$ over $\ZZ_p$, whose special fiber is a rational surface $X_p'/\imath$ (a so-called Coble surface) meeting transversally four $\PP^2$'s, that is, a semi-stable degeneration of flower pot type (see, \cite[Section 3.3]{Persson}).

 Seeking a contradiction, we assume that $Y$ has potential good reduction.
 Then, there exists a finite extension $L/\QQ_p$ and a smooth model ${\cal Y}\to\Spec\OO_L$ of $Y_L$.
-Let ${\cal X}_3\to{\cal Y}\to\Spec\OO_L$ be its canonical double cover, which is a family of smooth K3 surfaces with generic fiber $X_L$, whose fixed point free involution specializes to a fixed point free involution in the special fiber of ${\cal X}_3$.
-Since ${\cal X}_3$ and the base-change of ${\cal X}_1'$ to $\OO_L$ both are smooth models of $X_L$, they are isomorphic outside a finite number of curves inside their special fibers (this is well-known, and we actually show much more in Proposition \ref{prop: flops along models} below).
-The special fibers are birational, and thus, isomorphic.
-Moreover, the two specialized involutions agree outside a finite number of curves, and thus, agree in total.
+Let ${\cal X}_3\to{\cal Y}\to\Spec\OO_L$ be its K3 double cover, which is a family of smooth K3 surfaces with generic fiber $X_L$, whose fixed point free involution specializes to a fixed point free involution in the special fiber of ${\cal X}_3$.

+Now, ${\cal X}_3$ and the base-change of ${\cal X}_1'$ to $\OO_L$ both are smooth models of $X_L$.
+The isomorphism of generic fibers extends to a birational map of special fibers.
+The involution on generic fibers extends to rational involutions of the two special fibers, compatible with the just established birational map.
+Since both special fibers are K3 surfaces, the birational maps and rational involutions extend to isomorphisms and involutions.
 However, in one special fiber the involution acts without fixed points, whereas it has four fixed curves in the other, a contradiction.